 How to Apply for Minnesota Medicaid

 For those wishing to apply for Medical Assistance in Minnesota, there are several ways to go about it.
-First, seniors can call 1-800-657-3739 or 1-651-431-2670 to request an application be sent to them.
+First, seniors, with the exception of seniors on Medicare, can apply online at MNsure.
+Persons can also call the Minnesota Health Care Programs Member Help Desk at 1-800-657-3739 or 1-651-431-2670 to request an application be sent to them or to ask program related questions.
 Alternatively, persons can download an application here.
 There is also the option to apply in-person at one’s local county or tribal human services office.
 For application assistance, one’s local county or tribal office can assist, as well as the Senior LinkAge Line at 1-800-333-2433.
-At this time, elderly persons do not have the option to apply for Medicaid benefits online.

 When applying for Minnesota Medicaid, it is extremely important that senior applicants are certain that they meet all of the eligibility requirements, as discussed in detail above.
 If the eligibility criteria is not met, or one is not certain if the requirements are met, Medicaid planning becomes an option.
 The Medicaid application process is often complicated and time consuming, and if not done correctly, can result in denial or delay of Medicaid benefits.
 For more information about applying for long-term care Medicaid, click here.